andrewhua92/ECE356-Database-Project/guide.md

 `python3 app.py polling -s NV`

 This will show stats for the number of votes for *polls* in the 2020 election prior to the actual election in Nevada.
 This shows votes for the top 3 candidates in descending order (typically Trump and Biden round out the first two candidates, with the third candidate shown for interest).

+## Annotate

+You can either choose to add an annotation using `-n` and the annotation immediately following it, or remove the annotation.
+You must also specify the county name and the state of the county thaT you wish to add an annotation to.
+Note that annotations are limited to 255 characters.

+`python3 app.py annotate -s NY -c Queens -n "Very popular location!"`

+This will add the string 'Very popular location!' to the county called Queens located in New York.

+`python3 app.py annotate -s NY -c Queens -r`

+This will reverse (effectively erase the note) attached to the county called Queens located in New York.

+## County

+Allows user to search specific information about a county, whether in general, demographics-related, historic in votes related, or all of the above.
+The `-g` granularity options are `demographics`, `historic`, `all` for the corresponding amount of information, with no `-g` flag at all for general information.

+`python3 app.py county -s LA -c Acadia`

+This will provide surface level information about the county such as longitutde and latitutde, and any annotations.

+`python3 app.py county -c Anchorage -s AK -g demographics`

+This will provide demographic related information in the county of Anchorage in the state of Alaska.

+## State

+Allows user to search specific information about a state, whether it is demographics-related, historic in votes related, or both of the above.
+The `-g` granularity options are `demographics`, `historic`, `all` for the corresponding amount of information.
+This must be passed with a `-g` flag.

+`python3 app.py state -s IN -g historic`

+This will provide the historic voting information about Indiana (averaged or summed across all the counties in the state).